 Even if we are perfectly healthy and are still as energetic and spry as we were as teenagers, our complexion can still betray the reality of our age.
 More than any other organ in the body, the skin is susceptible to aging, as it is the layer that protects the body from chemicals, bacteria, pollutants, and the harsh sun.
 In women, the reproductive hormone, called estrogen, plays a vital role in our skin's health and how young and vibrant it appears.
 This is why, after menopause, many women see a sharp decline in the quality of their complexion, as the body produces significantly less estrogen.

 Estrogen’s primary function is to ensure the female reproductive cycle is working properly.
-It is made in the ovaries and higher levels when a woman is pregnant, as it plays a role in the baby's health and life.
+It is made in the ovaries and at higher levels when a woman is pregnant, as it plays a role in the baby's health and life.
 Even men produce estrogen at low levels, just as women produce a small degree of testosterone.
 Recent studies have found that estrogen has a grave effect on the skin, including dictating when the aging process begins and sometimes even reversing it with a topical application.

 Estrogen loss can take a toll on the way your skin looks after the age of 30.
 Both peri-menopausal and menopausal women can experience accelerated aging due to the lack of estrogen our bodies once produced.